Dalgety Bay

 We held a drop-in public information event at Dalgety Bay Bowling Club on 10 December 2025 where members of the project team explained more about the work involved.
 The event posters can be viewed below.

-In order to minimise disruption to residents, a temporary access road has been constructed through Jubilee Park to allow local access to Inchview Gardens, St Bridgets Brae and Dalgety Bay Primary School as the main diversion route is via Moray Way North.
+The temporary access road which has been constructed through Jubilee Park allows local access to Inchview Gardens, St Bridgets Brae and Dalgety Bay Primary School as the main diversion route is via Moray Way North.

-We appreciate that this is a busy junction and inevitably there will be delays but we have worked closely with a range of agencies including Fife Council and the emergency services to anticipate and mitigate any major issues.
+We appreciate that this is a busy junction and inevitably there will be delays but we will work as quickly as conditions and safety allow to finish as soon as possible.
+We have worked closely with a range of agencies including Fife Council and the emergency services to anticipate and mitigate any major issues.

 When completed, this work will significantly reduce debris entering the Firth of Forth, supporting cleaner waterways and a healthier local environment for people and wildlife for years to come.